scssquatch/Angular-Patterns/Angular Patterns.md

 - parent state
 - ui-view template
 - data permissions (will go over this in a minute)
-- lets jump back to front-end permissions
+- how do i link to these states? (next)

 ---